30 Gift Ideas For Triathletes in 2022

 Heart Rate monitors are great gifts for triathletes because they allow them to track their heart rate during training and on race day.

 If you’re looking for one, it should also be waterproof so it can go with them in the water.
-And for that reason, we recommend the Garmin HRM-Tri which you can pick up on Amazon for around $110.
+And for that reason, we recommend the Polar Verity Sense.
+With Bluetooth®, ANT+, and internal memory, you can connect this monitor to external apps or gear, including FORM Goggles, to see your workout in real-time or view your data after your training session.

 6. Handlebar Hydration System